-LISTSERV Maestro 2.0-9 requires an instance of LISTSERV 14.4.
+LISTSERV Maestro 3.0-2 requires an instance of LISTSERV of version 15.0 with build date "12 Jan 2007" or later.

 If you already have such a LISTSERV instance installed, you may use it for LISTSERV Maestro.

-If you do not have a LISTSERV instance installed, or want to use a freshly installed instance, install a new LISTSERV 14.4 with the corresponding LISTSERV installation package (see the LISTSERV installation manual for instructions).
+If you do not have a LISTSERV instance installed, or want to use a freshly installed instance, install a new LISTSERV 15.0 with the corresponding LISTSERV installation package (see the LISTSERV installation manual for instructions).